 A valuable resource to remember the past more accurately when writing the story of my life

 I possess 523 personal and heartfelt letters that were written over a span of thirty-nine years – precious letters written between my grandmother and myself.
 My dear grandmother was more like my mother and our relationship was a very close one.
 As I thought more about writing my lifestory, I wondered “how can I use these insightful letters to help me tell my story.”
 It seemed to me as if each one of these 523 letters were calling out to me.
+(Writing the story of my life, I found these proved invaluable.)
 A great many of the letters were written during the time I lived overseas with my husband, an Information Officer working for the Central Intelligence Agency.
 Together, we lived in six foreign countries from 1976 through 1992 making eighteen moves during that time.
 [Free Membership required to read more.
 See below. ]